freistli/rootbot/README.md

 It takes about 10 minutes to deploy all the services.

-1. Click Manage File Share.
-Download the TeamsAIBot.zip to your local maching, and then you can side-load it to Teams.
+4. Click Manage File Share.
+Download the TeamsAIBot.zip to your local machine, and then you can side-load it to Teams.

 <img width="315" alt="image" src="https://user-images.githubusercontent.com/8623897/228249096-820babb8-f215-4220-a12b-2028ae072188.png">